aesara-devs/aesara/doc/library/config.rst

     Default: ``'ignore'``

-    If there is a CPU ``Op`` in the computational graph, depending on its value, this flag can either raise a warning, an exception or drop into the frame with ``pdb``.
+    If there is a CPU :class:`Op` in the computational graph, depending on its value, this flag can either raise a warning, an exception or drop into the frame with ``pdb``.